Appaloosa Association, Inc

 In the Regular Registry

 Solid mares will be allowed if they have a sire and dam that are both registered with ICAA, ApHC, ApHCC, and/or another Appaloosa registry approved by ICAA.
 No solid stallions are allowed in the Regular Registry.
+Solid geldings with two Appaloosa parents, while not "breeding stock", will now be allowed in the Regular Registry regardless of the generational classification.

 In the Foundation Registry